List of songs written by Glenn Miller: "I Swung the Election"

 Glenn Miller is credited with writing the song "I Swung the Election" which was recorded by Jack Teagarden and his Orchestra in 1939.
-Teagarden recorded the song on July 19, 1939 in New York and released it as a 78 single as Columbia 35206 b/w "Aunt Hagar's Blues" and as a V-Disc, No. 823B, issued in January, 1948, with the composer on the label listed as "Glenn Miller".
+Teagarden recorded the song on July 19, 1939, in New York and released it as a 78 single as Columbia 35206 b/w "Aunt Hagar's Blues" and as a V-Disc, No. 823B, issued in January, 1948, with the composer on the label listed as "Glenn Miller".
 Teagarden sang and played trombone on the recording.

 "Wings on Parade: The Flaming Sword of Liberation"

-"Wings on Parade" was a "musical work" posthumously copyrighted on September 21, 1951 as a "piano solo" by Glenn Miller.
-The alternate title is "The Flaming Sword of Liberation" which was copyrighted on July 15, 1944 and published by the Mutual Music Society.
+"Wings on Parade" was a "musical work" posthumously copyrighted on September 21, 1951, as a "piano solo" by Glenn Miller.
+The alternate title is "The Flaming Sword of Liberation" which was copyrighted on July 15, 1944, and published by the Mutual Music Society.
 The "Copyright Claimant" is listed as Steven D. Miller, Glenn Miller's adopted son.
 The copyright was renewed on January 10, 1979.
-The song was performed on July 9, 1944 by Captain Glenn Miller and the American Band of the Supreme Allied Command for radio broadcast.
+The song was performed on July 9, 1944, by Captain Glenn Miller and the American Band of the Supreme Allied Command for radio broadcast.

 "I'm Headin' for California"

-Based on the ASCAP database, "I'm Headin' for California" was written by Glenn Miller with Arthur Malvin, a member of the Crew Chiefs, copyrighted on September 21, 1944 and published by the Chappell Co., Inc. The song was released as a 78 single, RCA Victor 20-1834, b/w "Swing Low, Sweet Chariot" by the Glenn Miller Orchestra led by Tex Beneke in 1946 and as an HMV 78, BD 5956, in the UK in 1947 b/w "Texas Tex".
+Based on the ASCAP database, "I'm Headin' for California" was written by Glenn Miller with Arthur Malvin, a member of the Crew Chiefs, copyrighted on September 21, 1944, and published by the Chappell Co., Inc. The song was released as a 78 single, RCA Victor 20–1834, b/w "Swing Low, Sweet Chariot" by the Glenn Miller Orchestra led by Tex Beneke in 1946 and as an His Master's Voice 78, BD 5956, in the UK in 1947 b/w "Texas Tex".
 The Billboard issue of March 30, 1946 lists Glenn Miller and Arthur Malvin as the composers: "Mated is a pleasant plattering of 'I'm Headin' for California,' a rhythmic ditty with Arthur Malvin, the band's romantic voice, and the late maestro authored after the fashion of 'Chattanooga Choo Choo.'"
 The recording was reviewed in the Billboard Data and Reviews section: "An infectious rhythm ditty fashioned along the same lines as 'Chattanooga Choo Choo' and cut in crisp manner by the ex-G.I. gang now led by Tex Beneke, who is joined by the harmonies of the Crew Chiefs, a mixed crew, for this lively chant....It's spry syncopating with the throaty singing of Tex Beneke assisted by the finely blended voices of the Crew Chiefs."

 The song was first performed by the dance band of the AAF orchestra and sung by Ray McKinley when Glenn Miller was in England in 1944.
-The Glenn Miller Army Air Force Band performed the song on December 4, 1944 on the Swing Shift program.
+The Major Glenn Miller Army Air Forces Orchestra performed the song on the Swing Shift program on December 4, 1944.

 "Morning Mood"

-Glenn Miller co-wrote "Morning Mood" with composer Bert Reisfeld as a trombone solo with piano forte accompaniment which was copyrighted on September 2, 1941 by the Mutual Music Society in New York based on the ASCAP database.
+Glenn Miller co-wrote "Morning Mood" with composer Bert Reisfeld as a trombone solo with piano forte accompaniment which was copyrighted by the Mutual Music Society on September 2, 1941, in New York based on the ASCAP database.
 The royalty was split half to each.
 There are no known performances.